-Search Undergraduate Calendar AU has the right to refuse a requested invigilator, and request that the student submit an alternative invigilator, or request that the student write the examination at an AU-approved invigilation centre.
-AU has the right to discontinue the use of an AU-approved invigilator or an AU-approved invigilation centre at any time.
+AU has the right to refuse a requested invigilator and request that the student submit an alternative invigilator, or request that the student write the examination at an AU-approved invigilator.
+AU has the right to discontinue the use of an AU-approved invigilator at any time.